 We get asked a lot if you need to glue vinyl flooring down.
 What many people don’t seem to know is that whether you glue it down or not depends!
 There are a few types of vinyl flooring, each with a unique installation process.
 Be sure to familiarize yourself with the manufactures installation instructions and options prior to purchasing and installing.
 Let’s explore the common types of vinyl flooring and when you need to glue it down.

 Click Lock Vinyl Flooring

 Click Lock vinyl flooring is a floating floor that has a locking system – making installation as easy as simply clicking the planks together.
 This installation method does not require any glue.
 Installation will only require a vapor barrier underlayment (depending on your subfloor) and possibly some installation tools.

 Glue Down Vinyl Flooring

 As the name states – glue down vinyl flooring does require glue.
 This installation method can be cheaper but is not as quick and simple as click lock vinyl flooring.
-Every plank needs to be glues down to the subfloor.
+Every plank needs to be glued down to the subfloor.
 Glue down planks can be used with both plywood and concrete subfloors and is a good option for places where the subfloor may not be perfectly even.